 Congrats to Nina Noskovicova for being on a roll winning presentation prizes at the 25th Canadian Connective Tissue Conference for the best oral presentation, at the Gallie Day, Faculty of Medicine, University of Toronto for an e-poster presentation and at the Translational Research Workshop of the Department of Surgery, University of Toronto for an oral presentation selection.

-CAMiLoD is opening the doors to the world with a grand opening full-day spectacle on July 4 in the Faculty of Dentistry.
+CAMiLoD opened the doors to the world with a grand opening full-day spectacle on July 4 in the Faculty of Dentistry.
 Great keynote speakers lead by Paul Kubes (University of Calgary), great talks, great food!
-Check here for program and registration.
+Click here for a Dentistry news cover of the day and here for the U of T Newsflash.

 January - March 2019